-Aggravating activities include looking down reading or writing, looking down at a laptop, looking down doing craft activities, and looking down feeding a baby.
+Aggravating activities include looking down while reading or writing, looking down at a laptop, looking down while doing craft activities, and looking down while feeding a baby.

 To stretch the levator, point your nose to the opposite armpit.
 Pull your head gently toward your armpit using the hand from the same side.
 Perform several times, then alternate to the other side.

 Chin retractions stretch the muscles that attach to the shoulder girdle or upper spine to the base of the skull.